 Distance: 27 miles

 The Tonquin Valley is situated in Alberta, Canada.
-It is one of the gorgeous hikes in the world.
+It is one of the most gorgeous hikes in the world.
 It offers an amazing view of snow-capped mountains, meadows, rivers, lakes, and dense forests.
 The trek can be completed within 3-5 days.
 The best time to visit this place is from July to September, but you can also visit here in winter if you are fond of snow.
 The view of the valley is quite a scenery.

 See Related: Best Hikes Around the World